The term “geriatric syndrome” characterizes common health conditions occurring in older adults affecting functionality and quality of life.

 Several underlying factors involve multiple organ systems that contribute to geriatric syndromes that are not fully understood.

-There are multiple non-medication options to prevent further falls, such as exercise and physical therapy to improve balance and movement, use of assistive devices, and removal of tripping hazards in the home (i.e., floor mats, cords, etc.).
+There are multiple non-medication options to prevent further falls, such as exercise and physical therapy to improve balance and movement, the use of assistive devices such as canes and walkers, and the removal of tripping hazards in the home (i.e., floor mats, cords, etc.).

 A healthcare provider such as a pharmacist should review your medications to ensure that inappropriate medications are not contributing to the falls.

-I discuss this topic in detail in my article on the 2023 AGS Updated Beers Criteria of Inappropriate Medications.
+I discuss this topic in detail in my 2023 AGS Updated Beers Criteria of Inappropriate Medications and polypharmacy articles.

 Talk to a healthcare provider to determine the cause and best course of action for you or your loved one.